grantba/food_nutrition_information_api/README.md

 http://localhost:3000

-You can use the following endpoints to view the API information.
+Once logged in, you can use the following endpoints to view the API information.

 /foods
 /favorites